AllYouZombies/docker-gc/README.md

 * Remove all networks not used by at least one container
 * Remove all unused images

+> If you find this useful, please consider starring the project on [GitHub](https://github.com/Anttek-io/docker-gc).

+---

 ## Usage

 ### Docker